William Henry Sheppard: Mission with Lapsley

 Sheppard and Lapsley's activities in Africa were enabled by the very man whose atrocities Sheppard would later attempt to expose.
-The pair traveled to London in 1890 en route to the Congo; while there, Lapsley met General Henry Shelton Sanford, an American ally of King Leopold II and friend of a friend of Lapsley's father.
+The pair traveled to London in 1890 en route to the Congo.
+While there, Lapsley met General Henry Shelton Sanford, an American ally of King Leopold II and friend of a friend of Lapsley's father.
 Sanford promised to do "everything in his power" to help the pair, even arranging an audience with King Leopold when Lapsley visited him in Belgium.
-Neither the secular Sanford nor the Catholic Leopold were interested in the Presbyterians' work; the latter was eager to have them make inroads into his newly acquired territory, both to begin the process of "civilizing" the natives and to legitimize his rule.
-The missionaries were, however, oblivious of Leopold's true motives.
+Neither the secular Sanford nor the Catholic Leopold were interested in the Presbyterians' work.
+Leopold was eager to make inroads into his newly acquired territory, both to begin the process of "civilizing" the natives and to legitimize his rule.
+The missionaries were, however, oblivious of Leopold's motives.

 The pair made their way to Leopoldville, and Sheppard's own writings as well as Lapsley's letters home suggest Sheppard viewed the natives in a markedly different manner from other foreigners.
 Sheppard was considered as foreign as Lapsley and even acquired the nickname "Mundele N'dom", or "black white man".
 Despite being of African descent, Sheppard believed in many of the stereotypes of the time regarding Africa and its inhabitants, such as the idea that African natives were uncivilized or savage.
 Very quickly though his views changed, as exemplified by a journal entry:

 The natives' resistance to conversion bothered Lapsley more than Sheppard, as Sheppard viewed himself more as an explorer than a missionary.
-While Lapsley was on a trip to visit fellow missionary–explorer George Grenfell, Sheppard became familiar with the natives' hunting techniques and language.
+While Lapsley was on a trip to visit fellow missionary–explorer George Grenfell, Sheppard became familiar with the natives' hunting techniques and languages.
 He even helped to avert a famine by slaying 36 hippos.
 Sheppard contracted malaria 22 times in his first two years in Africa.